duck-nukem/mer/README.md

 #### Up & Running

 - `docker compose up -d` to bring up the dependencies
-- ./dev.sh runs the above + starts the project with watch mode
+- `./dev.sh` runs the above + starts the project with watch mode
+- `./sql.sh` drops you in the postgres console

 ## Good to know

 ### Security

+#### Session

+Sessions are entirely stored in cookies in the form of JWT tokens.
+JWT is an overkill probably, but it was already implemented in the framework, so I left it at that.

 #### CSP